NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/rune-of-sin.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "rune-of-sin"
 aliases: "Rune of Sin"
 source: "Pathfinder Secrets of Magic"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "arcane"
 trait02: "invested"
 trait03: "tattoo"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 12
 weight:
 value: "1700"
 subvalue: "gp"
 invest:
 usage: "tattooed on the body"
 license: "ORC"
 identify:
 description: "This jagged glyph, one of the Thassilonian runes of sin, reacts to magic of a particular school (there's no rune for divination, as it was considered lesser within sin magic).
 When you Cast a Spell of the school matching the sin, you gain resistance 5 to damage from spells until the start of your next turn.
 This resistance is increased to 7 against spells of the matching school.
 This tattoo has the school trait matching the rune: abjuration for envy, necromancy for gluttony, transmutation for greed, enchantment for lust, illusion for pride, conjuration for sloth, and evocation for wrath."
 powerTitle1:
 actionEconomy1:
 type1: